-To progress the ideas set out in the discussion paper, the Commissioner is hosting a program of events in 2018 focused on vulnerable children and young people in our community.
+To progress the ideas set out in the discussion paper, the Commissioner hosted a program of events in 2018 focused on vulnerable children and young people in our community.

-The Vulnerability Speaker Series features presentations from a variety of international, national and distinguished WA leaders and will bring together government leaders, staff from the community services sector, policy officers and academics to explore how best to address the challenges facing vulnerable children and young people in WA and inform effective strategic responses.
+The Vulnerability Speaker Series featured presentations from a variety of international, national and distinguished WA leaders and brought together government leaders, staff from the community services sector, policy officers and academics to explore how best to address the challenges facing vulnerable children and young people in WA and inform effective strategic responses.

-Rio Tinto is Principal Partner of the Vulnerability Speaker Series in recognition of the importance of supporting vulnerable children and young people to reach their full potential.
+Rio Tinto was Principal Partner of the Vulnerability Speaker Series in recognition of the importance of supporting vulnerable children and young people to reach their full potential.